PR0CK0/CS540_Project/README.md

 * Go to PGAdmin and refresh the volusia schema; the contours table should be there

 ## Step 2 - Queries
-Download the .sql file and run the queries one after another.
+Download the .sql file and run the queries one after another in PGAdmin.
 It's commented.
 * The first query will take about 15m
 * The second query will take about half a second
 * The last query will take ...